Kiseong0753/StructGuard/README.md

 ---

 ## Pretrained Models
-The repository already includes pretrained checkpoints for:
+The repository includes pretrained checkpoints for:

 - CIFAR-10
   - ResNet-18